asharma713/BlinkingLabel/README.md

 ## License

 BlinkingLabel is available under the MIT license.
 See the LICENSE file for more info.
+TEST